 What is the difference between an Optometrist, an Ophthalmologist, and an Optician?

-An optometrist is a primary eye care provider that specializes in eye care and visual health.
+An optometrist is a primary health care provider (OD) that specializes in eye care and visual health.

-An ophthalmologist is a medical doctor specializing in eye disease who may perform ocular surgery.
+An ophthalmologist is a medical doctor (MD) specializing in eye disease who may perform ocular surgery.

 An optician is a professional who fits and grinds lenses and dispenses glasses.